catzkorn/blog/content/cv.md

 - Integrated the [Open Banking API](https://www.openbanking.org.uk/) via [Plaid](https://plaid.com/uk/) and sent .ics reminders via the [SendGrid](https://sendgrid.com/) email API
 - Deployed on [Heroku](heroku.com), with continuous integration via [Github Actions](https://github.com/features/actions)
 - Responsible for data persistence, email reminders, testing, deployment and documentation
-- A short presentation of the project is available [on YouTube](https://youtu.be/xYWKSqh-f94).
+- Subscrypt was built as a final engineering project at Makers Academy, and a short presentation of the project is available [on YouTube](https://youtu.be/xYWKSqh-f94).

 # Education

 ## Makers Academy Bootcamp (August 2020 - November 2020)
 ### Software Development Student

-- Acquired experience in quickly learning new technologies, including Ruby, Rails, JavaScript, SQL (PostgreSQL, ActiveRecord) and Go
+- Built applications in variety of languages, including Ruby, Rails, JavaScript, SQL (PostgreSQL, ActiveRecord) and Go
 - Extensively practiced TDD principles using RSpec, Jasmine and Capybara
 - Learnt and applied architectural patterns including MVC and DDD
 - Pair programmed extensively during design and development of applications